 The Eco-Server project aims to be a simple drop in solution to give you energy consumption of your servers.
 You can find all the details on our eco-server GitHub page

 While developing the Eco-CI project we noticed that is is quite hard to get the actual energy usage of most servers that are used today.
 This has a multitude of reasons.
 One being that cloud providers don’t normally give you access to IPMI or RAPL that would would enable you to get some estimation.
 Another one is that most machines are shared and that even if you would have these values it would be close to impossible to split these out of a VM.
 Because of this we developed a machine learning model based of the spec power database that takes cpu utilization, vhost number and then gives you an energy estimate.
-You can find all the details under the SPECpower model github page .We can now use this to also get the values for our servers.
+You can find all the details under the Cloud Energy ML model Github page .We can now use this to also get the values for our servers.
 An easy to install solution can be found in the xgb folder in the eco-server-energy-estimation GitHub repo.

 This starts a service on your server that periodically logs the energy consumed to the systemd journal.
 You can configure the interval and fine tune the parameters for a more accurate reading.
 While the tool works really well with the CarbonDB you can also use it with your existing monitoring solution.
-That is why we have included the get_values.py script that gives you the available energy readings.
-You can then use this to feed this data into logstash or something similar.
-Here is an example server that I have visualized with Grafana:
+That is why we have included the get_values.py

 You can see that most of the time this server goes into a sleep state and does not use a lot of energy at all.
 This is down to the machine being a VM and the host system actually suspending the machine.